Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable tourism and hospitality.

-Requirements: Businesses must meet criteria in environmental impact, resource conservation, waste management, and community involvement.
+What are the Requirements: Businesses must meet criteria in environmental impact, resource conservation, waste management, and community involvement.
 Certification requires third-party audits and compliance with sustainability practices.

-Description: Green Globe certifies tourism businesses that follow sustainable practices to minimize environmental impact and promote responsible tourism.
+What does it mean: Green Globe certifies tourism businesses that follow sustainable practices to minimize environmental impact and promote responsible tourism.

 Link: Green Globe